Billie June McCaskill

-Billie June McCaskill, better known as June McCaskill (June 2, 1930 – May 9, 2011), was an American herbarium curator at the University of California, Davis and expert in weed identification.
+Billie June McCaskill, better known as June McCaskill (June 2, 1930 – May 9, 2001), was an American herbarium curator at the University of California, Davis and expert in weed identification.

 Life

 McCaskill was born in Altadena, in California.
-She grew up in Pasadena where her family operated a nursery called McCaskill Gardens.
+She grew up in Pasadena where her parents, Vern and Billie operated a nursery called McCaskill Gardens.

-She attended Mills College in 1949, and graduated with a degree in Botany in 1951.
+She attended Mills College in 1949, and graduated with a degree in botany in 1951.
 She started her career at University of California, Davis in 1953, becoming the first curator of the Botany Department's Herbarium, a position that she held until her retirement.
 McCaskill specialised in the identification of weeds, and was particularly focused on agricultural weeds that were toxic to livestock.
 Her botanical skills were also used to investigate multiple homicides.
 She retired in 1991.